-- Once done, make sure to download the latest factory image for your specific Pixel 6 model and extract it on the PC.
+- Once done, make sure to download the latest factory image for your specific Pixel 6 model and extract the zip file on the PC.

-- Open the extracted folder and here you’ll find out the bootloader image, the radio image, and the image-device-buildnumber.zip file.
-Simply extract the boot.img file and the vbmeta.img file from this zip.
+- Now, open the extracted folder, and here you’ll find out the bootloader image, the radio image, the image-device-buildnumber.zip file, etc.

 - Then run the following command to flash the vbmeta image file on your handset: